 The history of the much loved boulevard of Baku began with the decision taken in 1909.
-The idea of the boulevard belonged to city engineer Duma Mammad Hajınski who could see the coast line being, not only a pleasurable place to walk, in the hot summers but also a place to showcase Azerbaijan’s treasures.
-Some of the noticeable parts of the boulevard are rare plants and trees that have been brought in from different regions of Azerbaijan.
+The idea of the boulevard belonged to city engineer Duma Mammad Hajınski who had a clear vision for it.
+He could see the coast line being, not only a pleasurable place to walk, in the hot summers but also a place to showcase Azerbaijan’s treasures.
+Some of the most noteworthy parts of the boulevard are rare plants and trees that have been brought in from different regions of Azerbaijan.

 The Caspian Sea

 Generally, the water level is variable, and now it is approximately 28 meters below sea level.
-The Caspian Sea area is 380 thousand km ².
+The area of Caspian Sea is 380 thousand km ².
 The total length of coastline (perimeter) is 6380 km.
 The longer area’s length is 1205 km and a width of 554 km, the deepest place in the 1025 meters.

 The main difference between the Caspian and the world’s major water basins is the absence of any direct connection with the World Ocean.
 Incidentally, in ancient maps the Caspian Sea was known as Gilan Sea.